Neil Thompson (cricketer)

-Neil Powney Thompson (born 10 October 1938) is a Sri Lankan-born English former first-class cricketer.
+Neil Powney Thompson (born 10 October 1938), is a Sri Lankan-born English former first-class cricketer.

 Thompson was born at Colombo in October 1938.
 He later studied in England at Worcester College at the University of Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University in 1961, making seven appearances, which included playing in that years University Match against Cambridge at Lord's.
-A left-arm fast-medium bowler, Thompson took 17 wickets in his seven matches an average of 37.47, with best figures of 4 for 72.
+A left-arm fast-medium bowler, Thompson took 17 wickets in his seven matches at an average of 37.47, with best figures of 4 for 72.